awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

 **Duration limit**: The function's [timeout setting](configuration-console.md) limits the duration of the entire `Invoke` phase\.
 For example, if you set the function timeout as 360 seconds, the function and all extensions need to complete within 360 seconds\.
 Note that there is no independent post\-invoke phase\.
 The duration is the sum of all invocation time \(runtime \+ extensions\) and is not calculated until the function and all extensions have finished executing\.

 **Performance impact and extension overhead**: Extensions can impact function performance\.
 As an extension author, you have control over the performance impact of your extension\.
-For example, if your extension performs compute\-intensive operations, the function's execution duration increases because the extension and the function code share the same CPU resources\.
-In addition, if your extension performs extensive operations after the function invocation completes, the function execution duration increases because the `Invoke` phase continues until all extensions signal that they are completed\.
+For example, if your extension performs compute\-intensive operations, the function's duration increases because the extension and the function code share the same CPU resources\.
+In addition, if your extension performs extensive operations after the function invocation completes, the function duration increases because the `Invoke` phase continues until all extensions signal that they are completed\.

 To help identify the overhead introduced by extensions on the `Invoke` phase, Lambda outputs the `PostRuntimeExecutionDuration` metric\.
 This metric measures the cumulative time spent between the runtime `Next` API request and the last extension `Next` API request\.